kosl/ihipp-examples/docs/week2.md

 ### Runtime functions

 The purpose of runtime functions is the management or modification of the parallel processes that we want to use in our code.
 They come with the OMP library.

 For C++ and C, you can add the

 ~~~c
 #include <omp.h>
 ~~~

 header file to your code in the beginning of the file and then this library includes all the standard runtime functions that you need and you want to use.
-The functions that we would be using in our tutorial today can be accessed from the link in the transcript or in the resources.
-So for example,
+The functions that we will be using in our tutorial today can be accessed from the link in the transcript or in the resources.

- To set the desired number of threads
+* To set the desired number of threads, use

  ~~~c